 We can help you evaluate and improve services to your users, their carers and employees.

-Here at the University of Essex we are dedicated to excellence in the research and evaluation of health, wellbeing and social care.
-The Health and Care Research Service draws on the expertise of our academic teams to offer a wide range of research and consultancy services.
+Here at the University of Essex we are dedicated to excellence in research and evaluation of interventions, programmes, and initiatives in the health and social landscape.

 We work in partnership with health, social care and voluntary sector organisations across the East of England region, nationally and internationally.